kody-w/Neu_AI/README.md

 ---

-NeuAI is a project in active development.
-While we strive for excellence, please be aware that the AI may occasionally produce unexpected results.
-Always verify critical information and use NeuAI responsibly.
+Remember, NeuAI is a tool for exploration and learning in the field of AI.
+Enjoy experimenting with it, but always approach its outputs with a critical mind and use it responsibly.